sn-tn/vlr-matchup-predictor/README.md

 Evaluation uses six metrics, Accuracy, Precision, Recall, F1, ROC AUC, and Brier score.
 We also compute a corrected betting odds baseline using implied probability 1 divided by the decimal odds, on the 5,341 test maps where market odds were available.

-## Note on Python style and course alignment

-The notebooks follow the style of the course class notebooks.
-- The feedforward neural network uses the Sequential plus list of layers pattern from the class NN notebook, prints `model.summary()` after construction, and uses a Keras training history plot for loss.
-- The Random Forest uses the `max_depth`, `min_samples_leaf`, and `n_estimators` hyperparameters covered in the Decision Trees lecture.
-- The Task B feature importance analysis uses Random Forest permutation importance, connecting to the variable importance framing in the bagging and Random Forests lecture.
-- The best Task B model includes a confusion matrix and a per class classification report that mirror the diagnostic outputs used in the class Logistic Regression notebook.
-- We use `sklearn.pipeline.Pipeline` and `sklearn.compose.ColumnTransformer` to chain imputation, scaling, and one hot encoding.
-This is the pattern recommended in the scikit learn documentation for mixed numeric and categorical data and is used here because our dataset has missing values and a categorical Map column, unlike the class demo datasets.

 ## Final results summary